danielsaidi/SystemNotification/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

-System notifications have a standard style, but can be customized to great extent to fit your specific needs.
+These system notifications have a standard style, but can be customized to fit your specific needs.